Wendy002/Wendy002/README.md

 *   🌍  I'm based in South Africa
 *   ✉️  You can contact me at [wendyngcobo98@gmail.com](mailto:wendyngcobo98@gmail.com)
-*   🧠  I'm learning Advanced Javascript
+*   🧠  I'm learning Typescript, react and aws services
 *   🤝  I'm open to collaborating on exciting projects as a frontend developer.